Overcoming Emotional Flatlining (Anhedonia, No Feelings)

 Emotional Flatlining Explanation

 I (Jackie Kelm) am not a doctor or mental health professional, and am simply sharing what I’ve learned from my own personal experience.
-This is not mental health advice.

 Positive Emotional Flatlining is a term I created because anhedonia was close to what I experienced, but not exactly.
 I found two significant differences as follows.

 - With emotional flatlining I experienced a physical inability to produce positive emotions.
 It was not a reduction in feelings, but the complete absence of them.
-I believe emotional flatlining is a neurological condition where the brain malfunctions in a way that blocks the capability to feel emotions such as joy, happiness, gratitude, caring, and other positive feelings.
+I believe emotional flatlining is a neurological condition where the brain malfunctions in a way that blocks the ability to feel emotions such as joy, happiness, gratitude, caring, and other positive feelings.

-- When I first became emotionally flatlined I fell into depression from being devastated by the condition.
+- When I first became emotionally flat I fell into depression from being devastated by the condition.
 I was able to get rid of the depression over time, but still experienced complete and total emotional flatlining.
 So I believe they are distinct conditions.